 There’s even footage of barbaric beatings, electrocutions, choking, and force-feeding of industrial farm animals available on the internet.
 Pen-feeding can lead to animals growing to unnatural sizes, which reduces their mobility and overall health.
 The ethics of rearing animals in unnatural restrictive environments are also a major concern, as are the potential effects of consuming such animals.

-The large scale of commercial farming tends to limit the amount of veterinary care animals receive on an individual level.
-Herd treatments are applied in blanket fashion and any individuals with hidden weaknesses or illnesses may potentially slip through the system and enter the food supply.
+The large scale of commercial farming tends to limit the number of veterinary care animals receives on an individual level.
+Herd treatments are applied in a blanket fashion and any individuals with hidden weaknesses or illnesses may potentially slip through the system and enter the food supply.
 Needless to say, that is a recipe for potential disaster for society and animals may be suffering from avoidable ailments.